Get Rid of Spiders

 How our treatment works

-Treatment for spiders is fairly straightforward – we apply a residual insecticide externally around windows and doors as well as inside on walls and ceilings concentrating on the wall/floor and wall/ceiling junctions.
+A residual insecticide is applied externally around windows and doors as well as inside to window frames, sills and surrounding walls and ceilings, wall/floor and wall/ceiling junctions.

 Products we use